ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 ### Global Styles

 Up to now, we have done very minimal styling to our app.
-We have one global style, which we placed in `src/App.vue`, which is OK for trvial apps, but not very managable for production scale apps.
+We have one global style, which we placed in `src/App.vue`, which is OK for trivial apps, but not very manageable for production scale apps.
 Let's fix that now.

 1. Create a `src/theme/styles.css` file.
 1. Import this new file in `src/main.ts` using the current import of `src/theme/variables.css` as a guide.